asciidoctor/asciidoctor-bibtex/README.md

 - formatting of references and reference list in author-date style after 'The Chicago Manual of Style'
 - follows included files
+- supports some styling of citation text (page numbers, bracket placement, and pretext)

 ## Install (to come)